roerohan/wait-for-it/README.md

 ```
 Usage of wait-for-it:
+  -m int
+        Max service timeout to retry request in seconds, zero for no max service timeout (default 30)
   -q    Quiet, don't output any status messages
   -s    Only execute subcommand if the test succeeds
   -t int
-        Timeout in seconds, zero for no timeout (default 15)
+        Service request timeout in seconds, zero for no timeout (default 15)
   -w host:port
-        Services to be waiting for, in the form host:port
+        Dependency services to be waiting for, in the form host:port
 ```

 You can run any executable after passing ` -- `, like in the examples below.